This chapter introduces the Java Database Connectivity (JDBC) Thin client and covers the following features supported only by the JDBC Thin driver:

 The JDBC Thin driver can be used on both the client-side and the server-side.
-On the client-side, drivers can be used in Java applications or Java applets that run either on the client or in the middle tier of a three-tier configuration.
+On the client-side, drivers can be used in Java applications that run either on the client or in the middle tier of a three-tier configuration.
 On the server-side, this driver is used to access a remote Oracle Database instance or another session on the same database.

 5.2 Additional Features Supported

 Similar to the JDBC OCI driver, the JDBC Thin driver also provides support for Native XA.
 However, the JDBC Thin driver provides support for Native XA by default.
 This is unlike the case of the JDBC OCI driver, in which the support for Native XA is not enabled by default.

 Transaction Guard feature provides a generic infrastructure for at-most-once execution during planned and unplanned outages and duplicate submissions.
 Transaction Guard feature (along with Application Continuity feature) provides transparent session recovery and replay of SQL statements (queries and DMLs) since the beginning of the in-flight transaction.

 Application Continuity provides a general purpose, application-independent infrastructure that enables recovery of work from an application perspective, after the occurrence of a planned or unplanned outage.
 It provides the following benefits:

 Recovery of user environments, in-flight transactions, and lost outcome

 A single, easy, and foolproof method for applications to recover